11 Smart Sociology Research Topics That Will Get You an A

 1. The Sociology of Race, Nationality, and Ethnicity

-The census data from your nation provides the raw materials for literally thousands of research papers.
+Census data provides raw data for literally thousands of research papers.
 The following are some sociological topics on race, nationality, and ethnicity:

 - Racial Segregation in Cities